joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 If you rate yourself 3 or below - take some time to [work through these problems](./drills.md)

 Taking the time to practice using these methods will help you hone your skills and gain a better understanding of higher order functions and callbacks.
 So then you can focus tackling larger problems with greater ease.
+Gaining mastery with these will help you solve Codewars problems faster and show elegance and good understanding in code interviews and can help you write cleaner, more maintainable code.

 ## Find the Index in an Array